Why Are the ARIMA and SARIMA not Sufficient: Abstract

-\ABSTRACT{ The autoregressive moving average (ARMA) model together with its variants like autoregressive integrated moving average (ARIMA), seasonal ARIMA (SARIMA) take the significant position in the community of time series analysis.
-The ARMA model could sufficiently describe a rational-spectra wide-sense stationary stochastic process and further make use of the past information to approximate the underlying dynamics of the interested stochastic process so that we can make satisfying predictions of the future.
-As its supplementaries, the ARIMA and SARIMA, collectively referred to as S-ARIMA for briefness, aim to transform the interested non-stationary and irrational-spectra wide-sense stationary stochastic process to be stationary and rational by difference and seasonal difference operator with proper order so that they can follow the philosophy of the ARMA model.
-However, such difference operators are merely empirical experience without exploring the exact philosophy behind.
-Therefore, we never know why they work well somewhere and ineffectively elsewhere.
-In this paper, we will investigate the power of the (seasonal) difference operator from the perspective of spectral analysis, linear system theory and digital filtering, and point out the characteristics and limitations of (seasonal) difference operator and S-ARIMA.
-Besides, the general operator that transforms a non-stationary and/or irrational-spectra wide-sense stationary stochastic process to be stationary and/or rational will be presented.
-In the end, we show the overall methodology, ARMA-SIN, for predicting a non-stationary and/or wide-sense stationary stochastic process, which is the improvement of S-ARIMA.
-As a closing note, we will also present the nature, philosophy, effectiveness, insufficiency, and improvement of the canonical time series decomposition (like STL, X11) and time series smoothing (like exponential smoothing, Holt's, and moving average) methods, and demonstrate that they are special cases of the ARMA-SIN. }
+The autoregressive moving average (ARMA) model takes the significant position in time series analysis for a wide-sense stationary time series.
+The difference operator and seasonal difference operator, which are bases of ARIMA and SARIMA (Seasonal ARIMA), respectively, were introduced to remove the trend and seasonal component so that the original non-stationary time series could be transformed into a wide-sense stationary one, which could then be handled by Box-Jenkins methodology.
+However, such difference operators are more practical experiences than exact theories by now.
+In this paper, we investigate the power of the (seasonal) difference operator from the perspective of spectral analysis, linear system theory and digital filtering, and point out the characteristics and limitations of (seasonal) difference operator.
+Besides, the general method that transforms a non-stationary (the non-stationarity in the mean sense) stochastic process to be wide-sense stationary will be presented.